-The Department of Art and Art History offers internships through the Studio Art Program and the Art History Program.
+The Department of Art and Art History offers internships through the Art Practices Program and the Art History Program.
 Internships are an opportunity for students to receive academic credit for arts-related work outside the normal curriculum of the Department of Art and Art History.
 This program is designed to help students clarify their career goals, and offer them the opportunity to gain practical experience.
 A primary component is the sponsors role.
 Within this context the sponsor provides a learning experience consisiting of individual training tailored to each students interest and area of prior academic preparation.
 This program is therefore considered a critical link between academic preparation and the student considering an art oriented career.

 For students interested in gaining museum experience, the Museum Internship Seminar focuses on opportunities at the Denver Museum of Contemporary Art, the Denver Art Museum, the Clyfford Still Museum, and the CU Art Museum, working with museum professionals on a variety of projects.
 This internship introduces students to the professional culture and activities of art museums.
 Museum personnel who have advanced degrees in their fields will oversee work at the museums.
 For more information please contact Robert Nauman.